tourhunter-com/help-tourhunter-com/_articles-en/how_to_get_a_booking_database_from_my_supplier.md

 ### **Step 2**

-Click on the Supplier’s card whom bookings you want to download.
+Click on the Supplier’s card whose bookings will be download.

 ![Suppliers_recent_bookings1](/assets/images/suppliers_recent_bookings1.png)